-"Remote seller" means a seller or marketplace facilitator making sales of goods or services delivered within the State of Alaska, without having a physical presence in a taxing jurisdiction, or conducting business between taxing jurisdictions, when sales are made by internet, mail order, phone or other remote means.
-A marketplace facilitator shall be considered the remote seller for each sale facilitated through its marketplace.
+"Remote seller" means a seller or marketplace facilitator making sales of goods or services delivered_for delivery within the State of Alaska, without having a physical presence in a taxing the member jurisdiction in which delivery is being made, or conducting business between taxing jurisdictions, when sales are made by Internet, mail order, phone or other remote means.
+A marketplace facilitator shall be considered the remoteseller for each sale facilitated through its marketplace.

-"Resale of services" means sales of intermediate services to a business the charge for which will be passed directly by that business to a specific buyer.
+"Resale of services" means sales of intermediate services to a business where the charge for which will be passed directly by that business to a specific buyer.

-"Sale" or "retail sale" means any transfer of property for consideration for any purpose other than for resale.
+"Sale" or "retail sale" means any transfer of property or product or any provision of service(s) for consideration for any purpose other than for resale.

-"Sales or purchase price" means the total amount of consideration, including cash, credit, property, products, and services, for which property, products, or services are sold, leased, or rented, valued in money, whether received in money or otherwise, without any deduction for the following:
+"Sales price" or "purchase price" means the total amount of consideration, including cash, credit, property, products, and services, for which property, products, or services are sold, leased, or rented, valued in money, whether received in money or otherwise, without any deduction for the following:

-- A. The seller's cost of the property or product sold; - B. The cost of materials used, labor or service cost, interest, losses, all costs of transportation to the seller, all taxes imposed on the seller, and any other expense of the seller; - C. Charges by the seller for any services necessary to complete the sale, other than delivery and installation charges; - D. Delivery charges; - E. Installation charges; and - F. Credit for any trade-in, as determined by state law.
+(1) The seller's cost of the property or product sold;

+(2) The cost of materials used, labor or service cost, interest, losses, all costs of transportation to the seller, all taxes imposed on the seller, and any other expense of the seller;

+(3) Charges by the seller for any services necessary to complete the sale, other than delivery and installation charges;

+- (4) Delivery charges;

+- (5) Installation charges; and

+- (6) Credit for any trade-in, as determined by state law.